ED-IP/Milestone-3-project/README.md

 ## Wireframes

-The wireframes for the project can be found [here](https://github.com/ED-IP/Milestone-3-Project/) (placeholder)
+The wireframes for the project can be found [here](https://github.com/ED-IP/Milestone-3-project/blob/master/docs/Milestone_project_3_wireframes.pdf)

 ## Technologies Used